The Orgasm Gap: Why It Exists & How to Close It

 3. Improve Communication

 One of the most powerful intimacy tips for couples?
 Talk about everything.
-Encourage open, honest conversations with your partner about desires, turn-ons, and what works best for you.

-Communication in sex = confidence, safety, and better orgasms!
+Key principle: Communication in sex = confidence, safety, and better orgasms!

 4. Rethink Sexual Scripts

-Society has long dictated that sex should start with foreplay, move to penetration, and end when the man orgasms.
-But pleasure isn’t a checklist - it’s about exploration.
+But pleasure isn't a checklist - it's about exploration.
 Switch up the script and focus on what feels good for both partners.

 5. Experiment with Positions